-When visiting Dominica the majority of people stay in the capital of Roseau.
 However, on my trip I split my time between here and Portsmouth, the 2nd largest city in the north-west.
 Staying in these two places will give you a really good overview of what the island is all about.

 Set along the serene coastline of Dominica, Fort Young Hotel has some of the best views I’ve ever seen from a hotel.
 If you get a seaside view, every morning you’re greeted by the beautiful blue waters and lush green mountains off in the distance.

 Fort Young Hotel has a number of amenities but my favourite spot was relaxing in the hot tub taking in the view.
 Also, for a 4* hotel, the restaurant was really reasonably priced too.